TRIPURA RAHASYA

 not be confounded with the nirvikalpa (undifferentiated)

-state, for this state of samadhi is very common and
+state, for this state of samadhi is

 frequent, as has been pointed out in the case of